-Director Since: July 23, 2020
+Director Since: July 23,

-Mr. Bebek serves as the Chair of the Board and a Director and is one of the founding members of the Company.
-Mr. Bebek has over 20 years of experience in the mineral exploration industry.
+Mr. Bebek serves as the Chair of the Board and is one of the founding members of the Company.
+Mr. Bebek has over 20 years of experience in financing, foreign negotiations and acquisitions in the mineral exploration industry.
 His understanding of the capital markets and ability to position, structure and finance companies that he has been associated with has been instrumental in their successes.
-Mr. Bebek was formerly the Executive Chair and cofounder of Auryn Resources Inc. Mr. Bebek is also President, CEO, Chair and Director of Coppernico Metals Inc.
+Mr. Bebek was formerly the Executive Chair and co-founder of Auryn Resources Inc. (now Fury Gold Mines Limited).
+Mr. Bebek is currently President, CEO, and Chair of the Board of Coppernico Metals Inc.